Daniel-Liu-c0deb0t/uwu/README.md

 character-level detection within simd registers, its all masking and shifting to simulate basic state machines in parallel

-multithreading is supported, so you can exploit all of your cpu cores for the noble goal of uwu-ing massive amounts of text
+multithreading is supported, so u can exploit all of ur cpu cores for the noble goal of uwu-ing massive amounts of text

 utf-8 is handled elegantly by simply ignoring non-ascii characters in the input